Monchy, Saskatchewan

-Monchy is a former settlement in Saskatchewan, Canada on the Canada–US border.
-Monchy is the transition point between Saskatchewan Highway 4 and U.S. Route 191.
-Originally a small settlement it is now primarily a border crossing.
+Monchy is a former settlement in Saskatchewan, Canada, near the Canada–US border crossing of Morgan–Monchy.
+The crossing is the transition point between Saskatchewan Highway 4 and U.S. Route 191.
+Originally a small settlement, it is now primarily a border crossing.
 On the opposite side of the border is Morgan, Montana.

 Monchy was named after Monchy-le-Preux in France in commemoration of WWI battles fought there by Canadian forces.